lemaireMael/ros_serial/README.md

-# ros_serial
+# ROS serial
-Serial communication between an arduino and a raspberry using ROS
+Serial communication between an arduino and a raspberry using ROS from scratch.

 **Arduino codes come from ROS wiki.**